silopolis/joplin-note-tabs/README.md

 ## UI Tweaks

-If option `Show breadcrumbs below tabs` is enabled in the settings it might be useful to disable the default breadcrumbs below the note title.
+If the option `Show breadcrumbs below tabs` is enabled in the settings, it might be useful to disable the default breadcrumbs below the note title.
 Follow these steps to hide it via the `userchrome.css` stylesheet:

 - Open Joplin